Sanctuary movement: Central American Conflict

 Between 1980 and 1991, nearly a million Central Americans crossed the U.S. border seeking asylum.
 Most were fleeing political repression and violence caused by civil wars in Guatemala and El Salvador; others had fled Nicaragua in the wake of the 1979 Nicaraguan Revolution.
 In El Salvador, the military had killed over 10,000 people by 1980, including Archbishop Óscar Romero and four U.S. churchwomen.
 In Guatemala, government-backed paramilitary groups killed 50,000, disappeared 100,000 and perpetrated 626 village massacres.

-Official policy under the Reagan administration greatly hindered Central Americans from obtaining asylum status.
+Policy under the Reagan administration greatly hindered Central Americans from obtaining asylum status.
 Congress forbade foreign aid to countries committing human rights abuses, and at same time the U.S. provided funds, training and arms to the Salvadoran and Guatemalan governments.
 Because admitting these governments' abuses would bar the U.S. from providing further aid, the Reagan administration instead argued that Central Americans were "economic migrants" fleeing poverty, not governmental repression.
 Consequently, Central Americans stood little chance in the U.S. immigration system, where asylum is granted based on proof of "well-founded fear" of persecution.
-Just before Reagan took office, Congress had passed the Refugee Act, which incorporated this international definition of political asylum into US law, which formerly granted refugee status only to those "fleeing Communism."
+Just before Reagan took office, Congress had passed the Refugee Act of 1980, which incorporated this international definition of political asylum into U.S. law, which formerly granted refugee status only to those "fleeing Communism."
 But the Reagan administration retained discretion under the law and prevented the legal recognition of Central American claims.
 Visa approval rates for Guatemalans and Salvadorans hovered somewhere under 3% in 1984, as compared to a 60% approval rate for Iranians, 40% for Afghans fleeing Soviet invasion, 32% for Poles, 12% for Nicaraguans escaping the Sandinistas and 100% for Cubans.
-In 1983, one Guatemalan was granted asylum in the United States.
+In 1983, one Guatemalan was granted asylum in the U.S.

+U.S. economic policies, such as trade agreements and corporate interests, also played a significant role in the exploitation of Central American resources and labor forces, actions that exacerbated socioeconomic inequalities and worked to drive people to seek better opportunities elsewhere.
+The combination of political repression, economic exploitation, and social upheaval created conditions ripe for mass migration, as individuals and families sought safety, economic security, and a chance for a better life in the U.S. Thus, economic imperialism catalyzed the migration crisis in the 1980s, shaping the lives of millions of Central Americans and their descendants.

-Many Central Americans who reached the United States were placed in detention centers and sent home.
-Many protested this move, claiming that they would face severe dangers upon their return.
+Overall, the combination of economic exploitation, military support for repressive regimes, and restrictive immigration policies under the Reagan administration created a hostile environment for Central American migrants, forcing many to endure further hardship and uncertainty in their quest for safety and refuge.
+Many Central Americans who reached the U.S. were placed in detention centers and sent home.
+Many protested, saying they would face severe dangers upon their return.
 An American Civil Liberties Union study in 1985 reported that 130 deported Salvadorans were found disappeared, tortured, or killed.